luke-h1/fe-talk-2024/slides.md

 <img src='/error-graph.png' width='1500' height='1000' />

 <!--
-maybe the big feature that works fine in staging blows everything up when you deploy it to production and causes downtime and errors for our users.
+maybe the big feature that works fine in staging blows everything up when you deploy it to production and it ends up causing a load of errors and downtime for our users.
 -->

 ---